 Now Walk (or Run?)
-It Out—The Need-to-Know
+It Out

-That difference could possibly be explained by another recent study, which suggests that running regulates our appetite hormones better than walking.
-After running or walking, participants were invited to a buffet, where walkers consumed about 50 calories more than they had burned and runners ate almost 200 calories fewer than they’d burned.
-Runners also had higher levels of the hormone peptide YY, which may suppress appetite.
+Plus, running may regulate appetite hormones better than walking.In another study, after running or walking, participants were invited to a buffet, where walkers consumed about 50 calories more than they had burned and runners ate almost 200 calories fewer than they’d burned.Influence of running and walking on hormonal regulators of appetite in women.
+Larson-Meyer DE, Palm S, Bansal A. Journal of obesity, 2012, Apr.;2012():2090-0716.
+Researchers think this may have to do with runners’ increased levels of the hormone peptide YY, which may suppress appetite.

 Your Action Plan